Relational Connectors and Heterogeneous Bisimulations: Relational Connectors

 \begin{lemma} For each functor~$F$, $\idcon{F}$ is a relational connector. \end{lemma} The proof of naturality relies in particular on monotonicity of relational connectors in combination with totality and univalence of maps.
 We show next that identity connectors do actually act as identities under composition:

 \begin{lemma} For each $L\colon G\to F$, we have $L=\idcon{F}\cdot L=L\cdot\idcon{G}$. \end{lemma} \begin{proof}[sketch] One shows, using~\eqref{eq:idcon-diag} inter alia, that~$\idcon{F}$ is a left identity ($L=\idcon{F}\cdot L$).
-By a symmetric argument, relational composition also has right identities, and then the left and right identities are necessarily equal. \end{proof} Relational connectors admit a natural notion of converse: \begin{defn}[Converse, meet and product of relational connectors] \lsnote{Add horizontal composition} The \emph{converse} $\rev{L}\colon G\to F$ of a relational connector $L\colon F\to G$ is given by
+By a symmetric argument, composition of relational connectors also has right identities, and then the left and right identities are necessarily equal. \end{proof} Relational connectors admit a natural notion of converse: \begin{defn}[Converse, meet and product of relational connectors] The \emph{converse} $\rev{L}\colon G\to F$ of a relational connector $L\colon F\to G$ is given by

 for $r\colon\frel{X}{Y}$.
 The \emph{meet} $L\cap K$ of relational connectors $L,K\colon F\to G$ is their componentwise intersection ($(L\cap K)r=Lr\cap Kr$).
 For relational connectors $L_1 \colon F_1 \to G_1$ and $L_2 \colon F_2 \to G_2$, their \emph{product} $L_1 \times L_2 \colon F_1 \times F_2 \rightarrow G_1 \times G_2$ is given by